How Syrian Zoo Animals Escaped a War-Ravaged City

 Near Afrin, Kurdish officers refused to let the vehicles pass unless the Turkish government allowed 250 of their wounded soldiers into the country for medical treatment.
 The team refused to negotiate: This was about saving animals.
 The officers relented, and nine hours later the animals arrived at the border’s demilitarized zone, where a Turkish truck was waiting.

 Khalil’s team mobilized with the speed of a pit crew, shouting directions in Arabic, English, Turkish, and German.
-Free Syrian Army soldiers slung their rifles and pitched in as Turkish officials observed.
+Free Syrian Army soldiers slung their rifles and pitched to help as officials with Turkey’s forestry and water ministry observed.
+That Turkey had agreed to open the border for animals coming from Syria owes much to lobbying efforts by the well-known Turkish animal activist Okan Oflaz.

 “We had one hour to move the nine crates from one truck to the other,” Khalil said.
 It had required top-level clearance for the Turks to open their border for even that much time.
 When the cages were loaded, everyone, including Syrians and Turks—sworn enemies—hugged and posed for snapshots.